sharppy/SHARPpy/docs/source/install.rst

 Installing a pre-compiled binary *should* be as simple as downloading the .zip file and extracting it to the location of your choice.
 The zip files are named for the operating system and number of bits.
 Most recently-built computers (probably post-2010 or so) should have 64-bit operating systems installed.
 If your computer is older and you're unsure whether it has a 32- or 64-bit operating system, you can check on Windows 7 by clicking Start, right-clicking on Computer, and selecting Properties.
 All recent versions of OS X (10.6 and newer) should be 64-bit.

+.. note:: The pre-compile binaries are sometimes difficult to keep up to date, so for more recent versions of SHARPpy, you may want to look into the next section, which is about installing the program via package managers.

 Installing using package managers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^